$

 About the Discount Calculator

-Discount formula
+Discount formulas

 Frequently Asked Questions

-How do I calculate a discount?
+How do I calculate a percentage discount?